 5.1.3 Pre-application Site Visit

-A pre-application site visit with the district is strongly encouraged.
+A pre-application site visit with the district is strongly encouraged, and in some counties is required.
 Districts are encouraged to rank projects higher if a pre-application site visit has occurred.
 The purpose of the visit is to provide a potential applicant the opportunity to discuss the size and scope of a potential project with the district.
 District input at this time can save time, and it can avoid the frustration of taking time to prepare an application only to find out the project may be considered ineligible or low priority.
 District staff may provide input during the visit that could make the application more likely to be approved.
-Districts may also be knowledgeable on other aspects of the project, such as permit requirements, one call notifications, erosion and sedimentation control planning, etc. Potential landowner issues, discussed in section 220.127.116.11, should be a part of the initial site visit.
+Districts may also be knowledgeable on other aspects of the project, such as permit requirements, one call notifications, erosion and sedimentation control planning, etc. Potential landowner issues, discussed in section 18.104.22.168, should be a part of the initial site visit.

 5.1.4 Combined Funds